-The amount of data available online doubles every two years; semantic search helps organize data for search engines (versus dumping the data into a pit and randomly scooping out information).
+The amount of data available online doubles every two years; semantic search helps organize data for search engines (versus dumping the data into a pit and randomly scooping it out).

 How is content qualified?

 Again, semantic search helps search engines identify and even disqualify lower quality, spammy content.
-Remember when you used link- and keyword-stuffing to rank in search engines rather than with content that offered real value to searchers?
+Remember when people used link- and keyword-stuffing to rank in search engines rather than content that offered real value to searchers?

 Semantic search helps us understand what our searches mean.
 For example: I couldn’t remember the actor in the popular music video, This is America, so I asked, “Who is the actor in the This is America video?”
-The results showed me the actor is Donald Glover and, because the This is America video is trending, Google showed us two videos and two articles at the top of the search.
-We also learned that ‘Childish Gambino’ is Glover’s rap name/persona.
-The conversational query I entered yielded more specific and helpful results to help us gain a better understanding of what the next searcher and I may want.
+The results showed me the actor is Donald Glover and, because the This is America video is trending, Google displayed two videos and two articles at the top of the search.
+I also learned that ‘Childish Gambino’ is Glover’s rap name/persona.
+The conversational query I entered yielded more specific and helpful results to help me gain a better understanding of what the next searcher and I may want.